kidinamoto01/deployment/docker_compose/readme.md

 1. For each Amazon EC2 Instance or Digital Ocean Bucket, make sure you have Docker & Docker-Compose Installed

-2. Type in the shell thie lines with the 4 correct parameters: MULTIVERSE_SEEDS, MULTIVERSE_VALIDATORS MULTIVERSE_GITHUB, MULTIVERSE_COMMAND
+2. Type in the shell this line with the 4 correct parameters: MULTIVERSE_SEEDS, MULTIVERSE_VALIDATORS MULTIVERSE_GITHUB, MULTIVERSE_COMMAND

 For example: